Texas Divorce Attorneys For Business Owners

 How is a Business Valued During Divorce in Texas?

-For the purposes of the divorce process, there are several ways to determine the business’s fair market value.
+There are several ways to determine the business’s fair market value during the process of divorce.
 They are:

 - Spouses can agree on a value, which is then listed on the community property spreadsheet.

-- Spouses can search databases specific to that business’s industry to discover the selling price of similarly situated businesses in the recent past.
+- Spouses can search databases specific to that business’s industry to discover the selling price of similarly situated companies in the recent past.

 - Parties can follow a more formal process of hiring a qualified business appraiser to value the business.